- docs

 # DevOps Pipelines

-Navigation: Team > Application > DevOps Pipelines
+Navigation: Team > Application > Pipelines

 In FlowFuse it is possible to configure a DevOps pipeline for your Node-RED instances.
 DevOps Pipelines allow you to easily deploy from one instance to another, most commonly used for having an unstable/experimental "Development" instance, and a more stable "Production" instance.